Barista Express $700 vs Gaggia $449 vs Silvia $995 2026

 All three produce textured milk with practice.
 The Rancilio just does it faster and easier.

-- Rancilio: Doesn't "need" PID, but it noticeably improves consistency.
-Add it in year 1 if you want to optimize.
+- Rancilio Doesn't "need" PID, but it noticeably improves consistency.
+Add it in year 1 if you want to improve.

 Think of PID as a year-2 upgrade for either Gaggia or Rancilio, not a day-1 requirement.